Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 Insurance | 2:1 |

 Lightning Blackjack is played just like regular Blackjack, but with the addition of a mandatory “Lightning Fee” equal to the value of the main bet taken at the start of each game round.
-From there you play the game as normal, with the Lightning element being treated as a side bet that pays out after the player wins two consecutive hands.
+From there, you play the game as usual, with the Lightning element being treated as a side bet that pays out after the player wins two consecutive hands.

 The main difference is the Lightning Fee.
 All other aspects of the game are the same.

 The RTP for Lightning Blackjack is 99.56%, but this is only for the first hand from the shoe.
-Subsequent returns are impacted by the Lightning Fee, which is taken each game round, so the returns are going to be less, which has been calculated at 82.4%.
+Subsequent returns are impacted by the Lightning Fee, taken each game round so that the returns will be less, calculated at 82.4%.

-If you fancy a change from normal blackjack and fancy getting a few winning hands paid at 25x this could be the game for you.
-It’s an alternative to regular blackjack, but with more of a kick.
+If you fancy a change from regular Blackjack and getting a few winning hands paid at 25x, this could be the game for you.
+It’s an alternative to standard Blackjack but with more of a kick.
 It has the potential to pay out well when winning streaks occur, but on the flip side, it can ruin your bankroll in just a few hands.

 Lightning Blackjack can be played online at most Evolution Live Casinos.
 You’ll find it in the Lobby under the Blackjack Tab.
-I play my Lightning Blackjack at Leo Vegas, where they have all the different versions and dedicated tables with regular promotions.
+I play my Lightning Blackjack at Leo Vegas, which has all the different versions and dedicated tables with regular promotions.

 Lightning Blackjack has multipliers from the value of 2x up to 25x.
 These are randomly assigned to hand values of 17 and Under, 18, 19, 20, 21 and Blackjack.
-Every winning hand will get a multiplier payout, dependant on the hand values and multiplier allocation for that hand.
+Depending on the hand values and multiplier allocation, every winning hand will get a multiplier payout.

-The official launch for Lightning Blackjack was the 17th November 2021.
-However, from the 3rd November 2021, it was available at Leo Vegas and VBet casinos.
+The official launch for Lightning Blackjack was on the 17th of November, 2021.
+However, from the 3rd of November 2021, it was available at Leo Vegas and VBet casinos.

 | ||||||